How to Fix a Hip Shift in a Squat

 Hey everyone, Zach and Pamela from PerformancePlusProgramming.com and today, we’re talking about fixing a hip shift during a squat.
 So if your squat looks like this, you’re going to want to take a look at the tips that we have for you.
 So notice how Pamela just squats down.
 You’re gonna see that the barbell is uneven, and her hips are clearly shifting towards the left side.
 We want to fix that hip shift, which can happen for a couple of different reasons.

-So we need to get irritated tissues to calm down and then often you will see that hip shift correct itself.
-If you’re in a situation where you’re not in pain, you’ve rehabbed that already, but you’re still experiencing a hip shift, then there are two general categories that we tend to see a hip shift come from.
+So we need to get irritated tissues to calm down, and then often, you will see that hip shift correct itself.
+If you’re in a situation where you’re not in pain, you’ve rehabbed that already, but you’re still experiencing a hip shift, then there are two general categories from which we tend to see a hip shift come.

 Strength Deficits